pactflow/pact-msw-adapter/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug with msw-pact
+about: Report a bug with pact-msw-adapter
 title: ''
 labels: bug
 assignees: ''